 Install a network firewall to monitor incoming and outgoing traffic and identify new threats to your business systems.

-The regular software and firmware checks ensure that your system is up-to-date and secure from the latest threats (malware, botnets, viruses, ransomware, Trojans, and others) developed by hackers.
+The regular software and firmware checks ensure that your system is up-to-date and secure from the latest threats (malware, botnets, viruses, ransomware, Trojans and others) developed by hackers.
 Consider your system updates as your digital armor.
 They protect you from the latest threats concocted by hackers.

-If you’re at a coffee shop or restaurant, don’t share public information if you decide to use their Wi-Fi.
+If you’re at a coffee shop or hotel, don’t share public information if you decide to use their Wi-Fi.
 Whatever you do, do not think about purchasing a plane ticket or checking your bank statement while you’re there.
 Public Wi-Fi networks can be digital minefields.
 They’re often targeted by hackers due to their high traffic volume.

 To avoid hackers it starts with due diligence and learning from mistakes.
-To be truly safe from hack attacks, be diligent when browsing the web, reading emails, or doing anything online or on the cloud.
+To be truly safe from hack, be diligent when browsing the web, reading emails or doing anything online or on the cloud!

 A few parting tips: